Aerotrén

-Opened in 2007, it was part of the major expansion to the airport, which is the busiest in Latin America.
+Opened in 2007, it was part of a major expansion to the airport, which is the busiest in Latin America.
 The link is only designed to transfer passengers connecting between flights, who must be in possession of and show a valid boarding pass.

 Background

 The Aerotrén airport link at Benito Juarez International Airport connects Terminal 1 with the new Terminal 2 which had been constructed on the opposite end of the runway from the existing terminal.

 The system is able to transport 540 transfer passengers per hour per direction (pphpd).

 Construction

-The Mexico City International Airport Automated People Mover System Project was started on August 12, 2005 when a contract was signed between the airport owners Aeropuertos y Servicios Auxiliares (ASA) and DCC Doppelmayr Cable Car.
+The Mexico City International Airport Automated People Mover System Project was started on August 12, 2005, when a contract was signed between the airport owners Aeropuertos y Servicios Auxiliares (ASA) and DCC Doppelmayr Cable Car.
 The system was completed by November 2007 at a price of €52 million.

 The system was built and designed in a joint venture with Ingenieros Civiles y Asociados (ICA), Mexico's largest construction company.

 The area around Mexico City suffers from soil settlement, and this had to be allowed for.
 The elevated guideway structure has the ability to be adjusted for ground settlements.
 Steel adapters between the steel truss and the concrete columns allow later height adjustments to compensate for any ground movement.